-Industrial Control Systems (ICS) security is an area in which Complete Cyber specialise.
+Industrial Control Systems (ICS) security is an area in which Complete Cyber specialize.
 It requires a different approach to applying Cyber principles traditionally applied to IT or Cloud environments, given Operational Technology (OT) requires an almost Operational uptime of 99.9999%.
-Coupled with safety requirements to consider, given certain Cyber attacks could unfold and materialise into potential safety hazards that would have serious consequences to both human lives and our reliance on these systems.
+Coupled with safety requirements to consider, given certain Cyber attacks could unfold and materialized into potential safety hazards that would have serious consequences to both human lives and our reliance on these systems.

 So how do we examine the Cybersecurity aspects for ICS using standard approaches used in IT but with an aspect of caution to caption safety and the requirement to maintain high availability?

 Well as with most security evaluations, it’s is no different with ICS systems that we need to define a scope of our boundaries?
 The reason being, is that our systems might somehow connect to our IT systems for administration or data abstraction processing.

 Alternatively, we might have two separate ICS systems that are owned by an organization, and we might only need to focus our evaluation or assessment on one of the systems, so scope and boundary definitions is always key to begin with as it defines our evaluation criteria.